 Auditions are a key part of admissions for college Theatre programs.
 The top programs are extremely selective for admission, with several hundred students auditioning for 10-20 slots.
 MFAA Theatre students train extensively for college auditions including mock audition sessions as part of their coursework as well as one-on-one coaching and guidance from the Theatre Faculty.

 Quite spendy, college audition coaches offer the same college audition preparation that we offer at McCallum.
-The advantage to trusting McCallum faculty with your pieces is that we know you and have worked with you for four years!
-We offer our assistance because we want to see you succeed, not as a business model!
-Our faculty knows the subtleties of the schools, knows the program heads, and they know us!
-Save your money for those flights, application fees, hotels, headshots, makeup, and wardrobe!
-Please be advised: we have had to undo the bad advice from a lot of these coaches because they do not know you at all.
-We have seen them offer unimpressive and overdone song choices that do nothing to show off your voices, one-size-fits all shoddy vocal technique from people that have never sang professionally peddled, and all traces of individuality and what makes you you polished away to blandsville!
-Also please note: many of these coaches are paid by the schools themselves to recommend certain BFA programs over others- there are politics in everything!
-We know the schools and can help you find one that is right for you.
-That being said these programs are well-suited for students that don't have access to the types of training and experiences that you do here at McCallum.
-I will say that Mary Anna Dennard's Moonified (Unified) Audition program is quite unique and helpful.
-Check her out at collegeauditioncoach.com.
-We also DO recommend using a QUALITY audition coach if you have the means.
-Use a coach that is well connected and can give you access to MOONIFIED auditions.
-The only two that can do that are:
+The advantage to trusting McCallum faculty with your pieces is that we know you and have worked with you for four years.
+We offer our assistance because we want to see you succeed, not as a business model.
+Our faculty knows the subtleties of the schools, knows the program heads, and they know us.
+Save your money for those flights, application fees, hotels, headshots, makeup, and wardrobe.
+We recommend using a QUALITY audition coach if you have the means.
+Use a coach that is well connected and can give you access to Mary Anna Denard's MOONIFIED (unified) auditions in Dallas.
+The only two college audition coaches that can do that are:

 Crew Sign Up